+King of Spain, it reaffirmed Navarro as prime minister.
+The latter made vague proposals for limited reforms.
 When these were met with public demonstrations, strikes and increased regional terrorist acts, the regime responded with increased repression.
-Following discontent with Navarro's handling of the situation, the King asked for him to step down in the summer of 1976.
-He replaced Navarro with another leading figure from the Movimiento, its general secretary and former Franco minister, Adolfo Suarez Gonzales.
+Following discontent with Navarro's handling of the situation, the King asked him to step down in the summer of 1976.
+He replaced Navarro with another leading figure from the Movimiento, its general secretary and former minister of Franco, Adolfo Suarez Gonzales.

-Despite expectations to the contrary, Suarez - with outright support of the King - saw the need for more far-reaching reforms, to avoid descent into a spiral of repression and violence.
+Despite expectations to the contrary, Suarez-with the outright support of the King -saw the need for more far-reaching reforms so as to avoid descent into a spiral of repression and violence.
 He soon announced plans for a comprehensive package of political reform, which would put in place a constitutional monarchy based on parliamentary democracy with a bicameral legislature.
-In the fall of 1976, he managed to convince the Movimiento members of the Cortes that the only way forward was to accept this reform package, which effectively would dismantle the institution itself.
-Later in that fall, the Spanish people approved the plans with a majority of 88% in a national referendum.
+In the autumn of 1976, he managed to convince the Movimiento members of the Cortes that the only way forward was to accept this reform package, which effectively would dismantle the institution itself.
+Later that autumn, a national referendum resulted in an 88% approval of the reform package.
 New laws permitting political parties, including the Communist Party, were passed by the Cortes in the spring of 1977, and a new legislature was elected by proportional representation in the summer of the same year.

-In these elections, Suarez ran as the party leader of the newly founded UCD at the conservative-center of politics, which emerged as the largest party followed by the PSOE (the Socialist Party).
-The most polarized parties, the Alianza Popular (on the far right, picking up the heritage from the dissolved Movimiento) and the Communist Party, each polled at about 10%.
+In these elections, Suarez ran as the party leader of the newly founded UCD at the conservative-centre of politics, which emerged as the largest party followed by the PSOE (the Socialist Party).
+The most polarized parties, the Alianza Popular (on the far right, taking over the heritage from the dissolved Movimiento) and the Communist Party, each polled at about 10%.
 The new parliament elected a seven-member constitutional committee representing all major parties to draft Spain's new constitution.
-The committee's proposal was amended and eventually passed by parliament in October 1978, and approved in a general referendum in December of the same year.
+The committee's proposal was amended and eventually passed by parliament in October 1978, and approved in a national referendum in December of the same year.
 After this, Suarez dissolved the parliament and called for new elections under the new constitution.

 A mere three years after Franco's death, Suarez and Juan Carlos, two members of the former ruling elite, had thus led the country through a remarkably peaceful democratic transition.
 In this process, Spain adopted a constitution with a number of horizontal checks and balances, as well as provisions for regional autonomy.
-The new political regime has endured since those days - its resilience was tested most dramatically in a failed coup attempt in February 1981 by Colonel Antonio Tejero, who together with 200 armed members of the paramilitary police (the Guardia Civil) stormed into the Chamber of Deputies to interrupt its election of the new prime minister.
-From the year of 1978, Polity IV codes Spain's executive constraints with the top score of 7 (on the 1 to 7 scale).
+The new political regime has endured since those days-its resilience was tested most dramatically in a failed coup attempt in February 1981 by Colonel Antonio Tejero, who together with 200 armed members of the paramilitary police (the Guardia Civil) stormed into the Chamber of Deputies to interrupt its election of the new prime minister.
+From the year 1978, Polity IV codes Spain's executive constraints with the top score of 7 (on the 1 to 7 scale).

 This example illustrates two key points relevant to the paper.
-First, Franco faced no effective opposition while alive - the fact that he died in office is indicative of his resilience as a leader.
+First, Franco faced no effective opposition while alive-the fact that he died in office is indicative of his resilience as a leader.
 Second, following his departure, no comparable resilient leader was waiting in the wings.
 The fact that subsequent leaders of the ruling group were likely to face a more contestable position led to a move towards stronger executive constraints.

-Chiang Kai-shek and Chiang Ching-kuo in Taiwan6 Chiang Kai-shek and his son Chiang Ching-kuo are also examples of resilient leaders whose hold on power limited their desire for strong executive constraints.
+Chiang Kai-shek and Chiang Ching-kuo in Taiwan6

+Chiang Kai-shek and his son Chiang Ching-kuo are also examples of resilient leaders whose hold on power limited their desire for strong executive constraints.
 The historical context is important in understanding their resilience as leaders.